SeyiBonde/Foodhubproject/README.md

 Using Python, I explore data and perform statistical analysis such as A/B testing, and create machine learning models using supervised and unsupervised machine learning algorithms, depending on the problems to be solved.

 I’m proficient in using Python, SQL (intermediate), Microsoft excel, Microsoft power BI and Tableau.
-I never stop improving on my existing skills, while i'm pick up more skills that are useful
+I never stop improving on my existing skills, while i'm picking up more skills that are useful

 I use Python Libraries regularly to explore data, perform statistical analysis such as A/B testing and build machine learning models (supervised and unsupervised).
 My most frequently used libraries include Pandas, numpy, matplotlib, plotly, scikit learn and scipy.stats.